Bill Sparks: Operation Frankton

 Sparks was born in Bartholomew Buildings, Seward Street, Clerkenwell, London and joined the Royal Marines upon the outbreak of World War II.
 He volunteered for hazardous service as a way of avenging his brother Benny who had died on the cruiser HMS Naiad.

-During the night of 7 December 1942, ten Royal Marines set out in five canoes on Operation Frankton.
-They caused considerable damage to five ships, but six of the men were shot by the Germans and two died of hypothermia after their canoe capsized.
-Sparks and Major Herbert "Blondie" Hasler were pursued through France and Spain by the Germans for three months before they reached safety in Gibraltar.
+During the night of 7 December 1942, ten Royal Marines set out in five folding kayaks on Operation Frankton in Bordeaux, France.
+They caused considerable damage to five German ships, but six of the men were shot by the Germans and two died of hypothermia after their canoe capsized.
+The two survivors, Sparks and Major Herbert "Blondie" Hasler, made their way overland to the town of Ruffec, There, they met escape line leader, Mary Lindell, who arranged for them to be smuggled across the border into Spain from where they reached safety in Gibraltar.

 When Hasler flew home, Sparks was sent back to England under arrest, as no one in Gibraltar could corroborate his story.
 On arrival, he escaped from the military police and went to see his father, who had been told that he was missing in action.
 Two days later, he reported to the Admiralty and was about to be arrested again, when he slipped out to Combined Operations Headquarters, where he was greeted with astonishment.

 During the rest of the war, he served in Burma, North Africa and Italy.
 Afterwards, he worked as a bus driver, during the Malayan Emergency as a police lieutenant, and then as a bus inspector.

 Sparks lived for many years in Loughton, Essex, where he is commemorated by a blue plaque on his house there, before moving in the early seventies to Canvey Island.
 After the death of his first wife Violet in 1982, Sparks and his second wife Irene relocated to Alfriston, East Sussex.

-Sparks was survived by his second wife, a daughter and three sons, one of whom, Terry Sparks, became a captain in the Royal Marines.
-One of his grandchildren, Paul Sparks, served in the Royal Air Force Regiment.